Georgia Governor Polls 2022: Stacey Abrams fails to make headway, Brian Kemp leads comfortably over by 7 points

 After the victory of Brian Kemp, the Crystal Ball gubernatorial rating changed from Toss-Up to lean Republican for the November 8th Governor polls.

-Talking about the Approval Rating of Brain Kemp, as per the latest Approval rating by Morning Post half of Georgia voters, including 76% of Republicans, approve of Brian Kemp’s job performance.
+Talking about the Approval Rating of Brain Kemp, as per the latest Approval rating by Quinnipiac University a little over half i.e. 51% of Georgians approve of Kemp’s performance as a governor while around 44% disapprove of the same.

 Georgia has grown faster than the national average by a tiny margin on personal income growth, and by a wide margin on homicide mortality (a surrogate for a crime).
 It has performed decently well in terms of national average Health Insurance costs.